Guidelines for Authors

 See TAMK Report Guide as regards writing and spelling.

 It is recommended to illustrate texts.
 The pictures must have a sufficient resolution (width a minimum of 600–800 pixels with 72 PPI resolution).
 Please consider the copyrights, i.e. only use your own pictures or public image bank pictures.
 In other cases, you have to ask permission from the author or copyright holder for publication.
 If the author does not have the copyright, the copyright holder’s name has to be given in connection with the picture or in the caption.
+If you don’t have a picture, the editorial staff reserves the right to choose a relevant illustration for the article.

 3. Lead paragraph, keywords and author description